owencho/AVLTree/README.md

 ![unbalanced](https://user-images.githubusercontent.com/51066670/72324322-99904100-36e5-11ea-8b28-cf1c8a906d22.png)
 <!-- photo of non balance tree put here -->
 # 2.0 Advantage of AVL tree
-## 2.1 faster execution speed
+## 2.1 Faster execution speed
 As AVL trees are self-balancing binary tree , insertion (add node) , search and deletion (delete node) has lower time complexity compares to normal Binary search tree . on usual case binary search tree takes O(logn) but worst case will takes up to O(n) time to run compares to AVL tree which on any cases will always takes O(logn) time as AVL tree is always balanced.
 ![advantage](https://user-images.githubusercontent.com/51066670/72323767-6bf6c800-36e4-11ea-9514-a4381b37b0d8.png)
-## 2.2 supports different variable and structure for the AVL tree
+## 2.2 Supports different variable and structure for the AVL tree
 This AVL trees also support **different type of variable and structure** such as int , string , and any kind of structure depending on the user requirement.
 This AVL tree function just need to add in your own comparision function pointers for different kind of structure by using dependancy injection from one of the S.O.L.I.D principles.
 ![diffstruct](https://user-images.githubusercontent.com/51066670/72325212-9302c900-36e7-11ea-8250-0b2c3f71de78.png)

 For example , [ShortestPath](https://github.com/owencho/ShortestPath "Shortest Path Github repo by owencho") that was also implemented this AVLTree project for finding the shortestPath by sorting with cost and name.

 # 3.0 AVL Add
 Avl add is one parts of the AVL tree which performs the task of insertion of nodes into the binary tree and perform rebalancing task if the tree is unbalanced after node insertion into the AVL tree.
+AVL add function will compare using the function pointer to find where the node should be added into the tree.
 ![add](https://user-images.githubusercontent.com/51066670/72326901-0bb75480-36eb-11ea-95da-0df9e2f8ebb3.png)
 ## 3.1 Adding the node into Tree
 Avl add will perform the task to add the node into the root by passing in the root , node to add and the function pointers for comparision.